 - Liberty Records released a soundtrack album for this film, which you can find through several venues if you look hard enough.
 Incidentally, both Vee and DeShannon were then under long-term contracts to Liberty/Imperial.

 - Musician Ethel Smith appears here as Jesse's Aunt Ethel.
 Smith was an accomplished organist, and was once married to actor Ralph Bellamy.
 She's best known for her hit Tico Tico.

 - Bo Belinsky, baseball pitcher and one-time fiance of Mamie Van Doren, appears in the film as the owner of Bo-Bo's A Go-Go.

 more about bobby vee, jackie deshannon, and kim carnes

 Bobby VeeTalented singer/songwriter Bobby Vee can handle a variety of musical styles.
 He had no fewer than 14 hits on Billboard's Top 40 chart between 1959 and 1967, such as Devil or Angel, The Night Has a Thousand Eyes, and Take Good Care of My Baby.
 His last top ten hit was Come Back When You Grow Up, which went to number nine on the charts in June 1967.
 In total, Vee charted 38 hits on the Billboard Hot 100 between 1959 and 1970, chalking up six gold records.
-Today, Vee is still recording and performing for his fans.
-For tons of information about Bobby Vee's music, other film appearances, and current tour dates, go to The Official Bobby Vee Homepage.
-It's an incredible site with numerous photos, old and new, from Vee's lengthy career.
+Sadly, Vee passed away on October 24, 2016, at the age of 73.
+For information about Bobby Vee's music, go to The Official Bobby Vee Homepage.

 The Crickets: My Love Is Bigger Than a Cadillac (1989), a Swedish-produced TV film; with Paul McCartney and Jerry Allison